 We fly to Fuerteventura from London Gatwick, Bristol and Liverpool.

-Don't miss Canary Day, on 30 May, with entertainment to be found across the whole of the island.
-Most towns put on dancing, music and local food and drink tastings.
+Don't miss Canary Day on 30 May.
+Most towns will have activities, dancing, music and local food and drink for sampling.
 Look for posters in your resort with details.

 Visit Gran Tarajal, the second-most-populated town in Fuerteventura.
 The key feature is the volcano rising up to make an amazing backdrop.
 This typically Spanish town has many shops and restaurants predominantly owned by Canarians.
 The black beach and long promenade is a stunning setting for a good day out.

 La Lajita Zoo and Botanical Cactus Garden is a great family day out, offering sea lion, parrot, and reptile shows, a camel safari, and an extensive bird of prey display.
 Free daily buses run from all resorts.